dhineshp565/Ecoli_wgs_typing/README.md

 # Ecoli_wgs_typing

-# Streptococcus suis whole genome assembly and typing pipeline
+# E.coli whole genome assembly and typing pipeline

 Pipeline for whole genome assembly and analysis of E.coli.
 Works only for Oxford Nanopore reads